 - 9 Best Electric Riding Lawn Mowers And Tractors

-Weed Eater Or Trimmer
+Weed Eater Or Line Trimmer

 You have the option between gas, electric, or cordless weed eaters.
-This tool makes the job of cutting long grass easier than a mower and is perfect for clearing areas of long overgrown weeds or brush.
+This tool makes the job of cutting long grass easier than a mower and is perfect for clearing areas of long, overgrown weeds or brush.

 Sickle

-This is a single short-handled tool made to be used with one hand.
+This is a single, short-handled tool made to be used with one hand.
 The inner curve of the sickle’s blade is the sharp part.

 A sickle is easy to store and much lighter than a trimmer, but it’s typically used for cutting small patches of grass.